nextdns/nextdns/README.md

 ## Install

-First, optain a configration ID on [NextDNS](https://nextdns.io/).
+First, obtain a configuration ID on [NextDNS](https://nextdns.io/).

-Then follow [installation instruction](https://github.com/nextdns/nextdns/wiki) for your platform or simply use our installer:
+Then follow the [installation instruction](https://github.com/nextdns/nextdns/wiki) for your platform or simply use our installer:

 ```
 sh -c 'sh -c "$(curl -sL https://nextdns.io/install)"'